RafalPikula/JanataHack-Machine-Learning-for-Banking/README.md

-# Loan Rate Category Prediction
+# Loan Rate Category Classification

 We present a summary of the outcome of taking part in a hackathon organized by Analytics Vidhya (under the name JanataHack: Machine Learning for Banking) in which the participants, given loan applicants data, were to determine the loan rate category (out of 3 different categories).
 On the officially binding private leaderboard our best model secured the position in the top **4.7%** of the participants.